dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

-There could be a reason to assert in an `AfterAll`-block, for example if there a several `It`-blocks inside the same `Context`-block that return different result and they should for some reason be asserted at the same time.
-But as said before, really an edge case.
+There could be a reason to assert in an `AfterAll`-block, for example if there a several `It`-blocks inside the same `Context`-block that return different results and they should for some reason be asserted at the same time.
+But as mentioned before, this is really an edge case.

 To be able to assert in the `AfterAll`-block the variable that holds the result must be declared in the script scope using `$script:`, e.g.
 `$script:getTargetResourceResult`.
 Then it is possible to assert the value in the variable in an `AfterAll`-block.
 There is no need to reference the variable using the `script:` scope.
-But to make the test more readable it is worth to explicitly say that it is the value of the variable in the script scope we are asserting.
+But to make the test more readable it is worth explicitly declaring the value of the variable in the script scope we are asserting.

 ```powershell